What Is a Nation?: Forgetfulness

-Renan then states what has become one of the most famous and enduring ideas of the essay.
-"Forgetfulness, and I would even say historical error, are essential in the creation of a nation."
+Renan then states what has become one of the most famous and enduring ideas of the essay: "Forgetfulness, and I would even say historical error, are essential in the creation of a nation."
 Historical research, by revealing unwanted truths, can even endanger nationhood.
 All nations, even the most benevolent in later practice, are founded on acts of violence, which are then forgotten.
 "Unity is always achieved by brutality: the joining of the north of France with the south was the result of nearly a century of extermination and terror".
 He believes that people unite in their memories of suffering because alleviating grief requires a "common effort" which serves as a foundation for unity.
 Members of a community feel as though they have accomplished something great when they are able to survive in adverse conditions.
 He gives some examples of countries like Turkey and Bohemia where there is rigid stratification, or where different communities are played off against one another, and where the homogenization of different groups could not take place, resulting in a failure of nationhood.
 This leads to one of the most frequently quoted statements in the essay:

 Yet the essence of a nation is that all individuals have many things in common, and also that they have forgotten many things.
 No French citizen knows whether he is a Burgundian, an Alan, a Taifale, or a Visigoth, yet every French citizen has to have forgotten the massacre of Saint Bartholomew, or the massacre that took place in the south in the thirteenth century.

 Falsely assumed foundations of nationhood

 Renan presents and attacks the factors that are generally viewed as providing the basis for nationhood.
 He begins with race, which fails for nations such as France, as it is "Celt, Iberian, German...
 The most noble countries, England, France and Italy, are the ones where the blood is most mixed."
+According to Renan, "[T]here is no such thing as a pure race and that to found politics on ethnographic analysis is to base it on a chimera."
+He contended that race was "something that is made and unmade."

 He next attacks language as the basis for national unity, as it "invites us but does not force us, [sic] to unite".
 Many countries, such as Switzerland, are home to speakers of any number of languages, while many nations that share a common language are nonetheless distinct.
 Nor is modern nationhood founded on religion, which, Renan observes, is currently practiced according to individual belief.
 "You can be French, English, German, yet Catholic, Protestant, Jewish, or practicing no religion".
 Geography and mutual interest similarly fail to define the nation, as nations often exist separated by tremendous social or geographical bounds: "Mountains don't know how to carve out countries".
 Upon concluding that these commonalities are insufficient in defining the nation, Renan comes to present nationhood in his own terms.